 Stress is vital for survival.
 Why do you think we have natural stress hormones?
 They’re put inside our body to make us act appropriately in specific events when we need to feel stressed out.
+But according to Gretchen Flores, MA LPC LCPC, “Some stress is unavoidable but if you can keep perspective then it can be a whole lot easier.”
 The benefits of pressure include:

 The keyword here is MODERATE.
 When we go overboard, that’s when the adverse effects kick in.
 As a 90s song quipped, “Too much of something is bad enough,” and too much stress is definitely bad for us, health-wise.
 Surprisingly, there are small things that are unexpectedly spiking up our stress levels!

 In a 2015 study, a team from the University of Montreal showed that commuting for more than 20 minutes makes workers more susceptible to burnout, chronic stress, and cynicism.
 The team went on to say that the bigger the city, the more stressful the commute is for those who are going to and from their works via cars.